Discover spring delights in the garden at Charlecote

-The bulbs that our volunteer gardeners planted last autumn are flowering now and brightening up the borders and pots.
-The apricot, apple and pear blossom is blooming in Green Court, and the bees are happpy.
-We've just planted a new peach tree in Green Court too where the sheltered site will enable it to thrive.
+The bulbs that our volunteer gardeners planted last autumn are coming into flower now and they are brightening up the borders and pots.
+Now that the apricot, apple and pear blossom blooms in Green Court, the bees are happy.

 Take a stroll around the gardens that Mary Elizabeth Lucy loved so dearly in Victorian times and you’ll find our gardeners – staff and volunteers – at work, whatever the weather.
 They’ll tell you more if you want to chat, or just take a seat and enjoy the results of all their hard work.

-Mary Elizabeth’s presence still influences the gardens.
+Mary Elizabeth’s passion for plants still influences the gardens.
 Her formal riverside parterre was carefully reinstated twenty years ago and twice a year our gardeners skilfully co-ordinate a new design and organise the back-breaking planting of thousands of new spring plants.

-The little thatched summerhouse next to the Orangery tea room (which once housed fashionable Victorian exotic plants) is currently closed to visitors.
+The little thatched summerhouse next to the Orangery tea-room is too fragile for us to be able to open it to visitors.

 You can see how the Lucy family influence still prevails in the gardens today with the topiary in Green Court.
 The present baronet, Sir Edmund Fairfax-Lucy created the formal design based on three-dimensional mathematical relationships between the house, the gatehouse and this lawned forecourt.

-The ancient wisteria on the house is coming in to flower now - we believe it to be around 200 years old which would make it one of the first wisterias planted in this country after plant-hunters brought seeds back from China.
+The ancient wisteria on the house comes in to flower in late spring - we believe it to be around 200 years old which would make it one of the first wisterias planted in this country after plant-hunters brought seeds back from China.

-We have a team of volunteers who count and monitor the butterflies - see what you can sppot today, and don’t forget to look out for our friendly robins, happy to hop about close to visitors’ feet.
+We have a team of volunteers who count and monitor the butterflies - see if you can spot an early yellow brimstone today; and don’t forget to look out for our friendly robins, happy to hop about close to visitors’ feet.